 Picking a beach in Half Moon Bay is a game of eeny-meeny-miney-moe: you can’t go wrong.
 Yet Francis Beach is an especially good option for families thanks to its easy accessibility.
 A parking lot with immediate beach access relieves the need to scramble down a steep cliff to reach the sand.
 Oceanfront tables are perfect for family picnics, and a nearby visitor center invites little hands to fidget with a range of interactive nature exhibits.

-Chow down at Dad’s Luncheonette
+Dad's Luncheonette

 What’s more fun than dining from a 100-year-old train caboose?
 At Dad’s Luncheonette, kiddos get simplified burgers and kid-approved mac-and-cheese, while adults savor fried egg-topped burgers and mushroom sandwiches (trust us: they’re delicious).
 Don’t let the humble setting fool you.
 Before opening this fun roadside eatery, talented co-owner Scott Clark (aka Dad) cooked at San Francisco’s three-Michelin-star restaurant, Saison.